There’s a wrong and a right way. Here’s how to do it effectively.

 But this doesn’t work all that well for other brands.
 For instance, I’ll bet you wouldn’t follow your accountant’s social media profile just to engage with them on a personal level.

-So you need to experiment with different types of content, and the ratios at which you post each kind of content, to see what works best for you.
-But there are some guidelines you can follow as a good starting point.
-(Note that these guidelines don’t apply to comments where you’re directly engaging with your audience.)
-In many cases, retail brands (whether ecommerce or not) tend to be able to get away with something closer to the 411 Rule, while service providers tend to have to reduce their salesy posts as in the Golden Ratio.
-B2B brands from many industries tend to need to share a significant amount of content from highly regarded experts.
+To cut a long story short, you need to experiment with different types of content, and the ratios at which you post each kind of content, to see what works best for you and your audience.
+However, there are some guidelines you can follow as a good starting point.
+(Note these guidelines don’t apply to comments where you’re directly engaging with your audience.)

 The ‘Golden Ratio’